FreeQI-Invest-for-smart-phone-server/runREGip/README.txt

     - A server capable of comparing our system environment variables.

-    - Laste update Wednesday, 09 November 2022
+    - Laste update Wednesday, 05 April 2023